Betting against the laws of physics.

 I tried charm; I tried shaming: they still refused to take my money.

 Every year I extended the wager another year, to give the deniers of climate change a chance to put their money where their publicly-stated beliefs are.
-Now, after TWELVE YEARS of the wager existing, and after my telling a huge number deniers about the wager, not even one has accepted the wager.
+Now, after FIFTEEN YEARS of the wager existing, and after my telling a huge number of deniers of climate change about the wager, not even one has accepted the wager.

 This suggests they do not believe what they have claimed to believe.
 This suggests that they know Earth is warming, even as they loudly insist they reject all of the evidence that shows Earth has been warming anomalously.
 Clearly, what they state in public they do not believe in private.